Every Predator Movie Ranked, Including Badlands

 1. Predator (1987)

-Directed by John McTiernan and starring Arnold Schwarzenegger, Carl Weathers, Jesse Ventura (meaning it starred TWO former Governors), and a few others, the original Predator is about a group of alpha males who go into a jungle on a rescue mission, only to find that they're being hunted by a deadly alien.
+Directed by John McTiernan (well, most of it anyway) and starring Arnold Schwarzenegger, Carl Weathers (we still miss you, King), Jesse Ventura, and a few others, the original Predator is about a group of alpha males who go into a jungle on a rescue mission, only to find that they're being hunted by a deadly alien.
 Simple, but effective.

-I know how I went on a screed earlier about how the whole concept of masculinity is kind of dated in 2022, but yeah.
-Predator is a super manly movie.
-I mean, there is a whole scene where two grown ass men arm wrestle in the air to prove their toughness.
+I know how I went on a screed earlier about how the whole concept of masculinity is kind of dated in the 2020’s, but yeah.
+Predator is a supermanly movie.
+I mean, there is a whole scene where two grown-ass men arm wrestle in the air to prove their toughness.
 How much more of a pissing contest do you need?
-And the thing about the first Predator is that it commits to that idea of masculinity, even making it important to subverting the plot.
+And, the thing about the first Predator is that it commits to that idea of masculinity, even making it important to subvert the plot.
 Because in this movie, Arnold, who was the biggest action hero on the planet at the time, wasn't the predator, but rather, the prey, and it really made you nervous for a guy who could probably deadlift an SUV back in his prime.
 Like, if this hunk of beef can't take down a Predator, who can?

-This contrast, and the fact that the Predator takes such a long time to actually reveal itself, makes this film legendary, and ultimately, the greatest Predator movie of all time.
-And I honestly have a hard time believing that any other Predator movie, no matter how good it is, will ever surpass it.
+This contrast, and the fact that the Predator takes such a long time to actually reveal itself, makes this film legendary, and ultimately, the greatest Predator movie of all time (Even with Trachtenberg’s three gems).
+And, I honestly have a hard time believing that any other Predator movie, no matter how good it is, will ever surpass it.

 And, that's the list.
 But, what's your favorite Predator movie?
 For more news on all things Predator-related, make sure to swing by here often!